Advisory on overcharging by agents for overseas recruitment, offering fake overseas jobs and illegal recruitment

 Accessibility Statement

-Efforts are being made to ensure that this website is accessible to all users irrespective of device in use, technology or ability.
-It has been built with an aim to provide maximum accessibility and usability to its visitors.
-As a result this website can be viewed from a variety of devices such as Desktop / Laptop computers, web-enabled mobile devices; etc.
+Efforts are being made to ensure that this website is accessible to all users, regardless of the device used, technology, or ability.
+It has been developed with the aim of providing maximum accessibility and usability to its visitors.
+As a result, this website can be accessed from various devices such as desktop/laptop computers and web-enabled mobile devices.

-Best efforts have being put in to ensure that all information on this website is accessible to people with disabilities.
-For example, a user with visual disability can access this website using assistive technologies, such as screen readers and screen magnifiers.
+Best efforts have been made to ensure that all information on this website is accessible to people with disabilities.
+For example, users with visual impairments can access the site using assistive technologies such as screen readers and screen magnifiers.

-It is aimed to be standards compliant and follow principles of usability and universal design, which should help all visitors of this website.
+The website aims to be standards-compliant and follows principles of usability and universal design, which benefit all visitors.

-This website is designed using XHTML 1.0 Transitional to meet Guidelines for Indian Government Websites and also adheres to level A of the Web Content Accessibility Guidelines (WCAG) 2.0 laid down by the World Wide Web Consortium (W3C).
-Part of the information in the website is also made available through links to external Websites.
-External Websites are maintained by the respective departments who are responsible for making these sites accessible.
+This website is designed using XHTML 1.0 Transitional to meet the Guidelines for Indian Government Websites and adheres to Level A of the Web Content Accessibility Guidelines (WCAG) 2.0 set by the World Wide Web Consortium (W3C).